jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 1962.
 I propose OGAS to Soviet leadership.
 The numbers are clear.
 Current planning takes too long.
 Information gets lost between ministries.
 A centralized network would eliminate these inefficiencies.
 Production would increase.

-Some officials are intrigued "Comrade Victor Glushkov, keep studying your cybernetics network".
+Some officials are intrigued.
+"Comrade Victor Glushkov, keep studying your cybernetics network."
 I begin detailed technical specifications.
 Network architecture.
 Data protocols.
 Processing centers in major cities.
 Terminals in every significant economic unit.

 We are going.